sharepointoscar/devopsoscar.github.io/_posts/2020-01-22-Interpolate-Vault-Secrets-Helm.md

 # 1. Creating Vault Secret

-The first thing you want to do, is create the Vault Secret.
+The first thing you want to do is create the Vault Secret.
 Call it `mongodb` and add the following keys:

 - mongodb-username
 - mongodb-password